 The CPI takes into account the average change over time in prices of goods and services consumed by people for day-to-day living..

 Nigeria’s Monetary Policy Rates (MPR), has in recent years fluctuated substantially, with an average of 11.02% between 2007 and 2019 and reaching a record 14% high in year 2016 and an all-time low of 6% in 2009.

 Policymakers left the benchmark rate for the second time in 2019 at 13.50%, 0.5% points below the previous rate of 14%.

 Nigeria's total exports in Q1 2019 was estimated at N4,535.3 billion, which stands for a 1.78% rise compared to Q4 2018, and a 3.9 % fall year-on -year, when compared to the first quarter of 2018.

 Similarly, the total imports value rose to N3,703.7 billion, representing an increase of 3.39% relative to Q4 2018 and 29.84% when compared to the first quarter of 2018’s figure; while the trade balance stayed positive at N831.6 billion in Q1 2019, boosted by the increase in both exports and imports.

-The Central Bank of Nigeria manufacturing purchasing manager index rose to 57.80 in May, 2019 from 57.70 recorded in the previous month, while the Non-manufacturing PMI jumped to 58.90 from 58.70 in the same period under review.
+The Central Bank of Nigeria manufacturing purchasing manager index rose to 57.90 in August, 2019 from 57.60 recorded in the previous month, while the Non-manufacturing PMI also grew to 58.8 points in August as compared to 58.7 points recorded initially.